Ruiqi-CUB/Phylogenomics2023/Phylogenomics_Ruiqi.md

 ### 4.2 install softwares

-Create environment: `conda create --name phylogen`
+Create environment: `conda create --name phylogeny`

-Activate environment: `conda activate phylogen`
+Activate environment: `conda activate phylogeny`

 install software used in the workshop: `conda install -c bioconda orthofinder trimal raxml mafft`

+If you want to use iqtree2 `conda install bioconda::iqtree`

 Install software with Github:`git clone https://github.com/nylander/catfasta2phyml.git` or go to the [Github page](https://github.com/nylander/catfasta2phyml/blob/master/catfasta2phyml.pl) and click Download from the dropdown menu of **...** in the top right corner.